 redness, tenderness, sunburn-like peeling of the palms of your hands or the soles of your feet;

-symptoms of a hormone problem--severe tiredness, depression, fast heart rate, agitation, tremors, feeling nervous, sweating, feeling hot, nausea, vomiting, diarrhea, hair loss, irregular menstrual periods; or
+symptoms of a thyroid problem--severe and worsening tiredness, depression, fast heart rate, agitation, tremors, feeling nervous, sweating, nausea, vomiting, diarrhea, hair loss, weight changes, irregular menstrual periods.

 Common side effects may include:

-indigestion, decreased appetite, stomach pain, nausea, vomiting, diarrhea, constipation;
+indigestion, decreased appetite, stomach pain, nausea, vomiting, diarrhea;

 blisters or ulcers in your mouth, red or swollen gums, altered sense of taste, trouble swallowing;